Pranay032/msvsd8bitcount/README.md

 ![symbol layout](https://user-images.githubusercontent.com/118599201/219821677-17b5ccb3-b216-45bc-b53d-c589f8678e3c.PNG)

-Now we hover over the pins/fets and press i and then press m at the location we want to place them

-Now route the metal1 layer such that the layout is DRC free
+To place pins and FETs in the desired location, hover over them and press "i" to select them, then press "m" to place them.
+Once you have placed them, use the metal1 layer to route the layout in a way that is free of design rule check (DRC) violations.

 ![lay](https://user-images.githubusercontent.com/118599201/219821839-91ea69ce-7a44-4ef7-bcf6-47c64964be96.png)

 Now, go to File --> save and select autowrite.
 Go to the  window and type the following: